Banks weigh on FTSE; charts signal sideways trade

 "Volumes are lower than where they have been but that's partly a reflection of the low risk appetite, people have become risk averse they don't want to take a defensive portfolio or a pro-cyclical portfolio", said Gerard Lane a strategist at Shore Capital.

-Miners, were once again among the worst performers after weak sales from Rio Tinto (RIO.L), down 2.3 percent, spurred fears about a slowdown in demand by major metals consumer China.
+Miners, were once again among the worst performers after weak sales from Rio Tinto, down 2.3 percent, spurred fears about a slowdown in demand by major metals consumer China.

-Other heavyweight resources stocks also dipped into the red, including Anglo American (AAL.L), down 1.1 percent, although some said recent falls in the sector could be seen as a buying opportunity.
+Other heavyweight resources stocks also dipped into the red, including Anglo American, down 1.1 percent, although some said recent falls in the sector could be seen as a buying opportunity.

-Strategists at BNP Paribas said while the broader STOXX Europe 600 Basic Resources sector .SXPP had been hit by growth fears and move away from riskier sectors, some, including Xstrata XTA.L, may have been oversold.
+Strategists at BNP Paribas said while the broader STOXX Europe 600 Basic Resources sector had been hit by growth fears and move away from riskier sectors, some, including Xstrata, may have been oversold.

 "They have fallen by around the same amount as the sector, but the downgrades of 2013e consensus earnings over the past 3 months have been more modest," they wrote in a note.